-Our Charleston DUI defense lawyers have faced a relatively new issue regarding so-called “Drug Recognition Experts” (DRE).
+Our Mount Pleasant DUI lawyers have dealt with “Drug Recognition Experts” (DRE).
 South Carolina law makes it illegal to drive a motor vehicle while under the influence of alcohol, any other drug or a combination of other drugs or substances, or the combined influence of alcohol and any other drug or drugs or substances to the extent that the person’s faculties to drive a motor vehicle are materially and appreciably impaired.
 In other words, a driver can be charged with a DUI despite there being zero evidence of whether the driver consumed alcohol.

 DRE was developed by police officers from the Los Angeles Police Department and, in 1979, the Drug Recognition program received the official recognition of the LAPD.
 Drug Recognition Expert Certification is issued by the International Association of Chiefs of Police (IACP).
 In South Carolina, some police officers are attempting to offer their “expert” opinion as DRE’s regarding whether a driver is under the influence of one of seven categories of narcotics (central nervous system depressants, inhalants, dissociative anesthetics, cannabis, central nervous system stimulants, hallucinogens, or narcotic analgesics).